BOOKS & LINKS

 The author's comments:

-"I realise that some of the strategies I have used and present may not be prudent in some local political situations (though we have found that many high school teachers do find them useful even in quite conservative communities)."
+"I realize that some of the strategies I have used and present may not be prudent in some local political situations (though we have found that many high school teachers do find them useful even in quite conservative communities)."

 This is a companion booklet to Teaching About Evolution